-The National Hydrogen Strategy (NWS) recently adopted by the German Federal Government is currently on everyone's lips.
-It is an indispensable step towards energy system transformation and offers great potential for the German industry to maintain its strong "Made in Germany" position globally and to expand it by playing a major role in the development of these future technologies.
+The National Hydrogen Strategy (NWS) adopted by the German Federal Government in 2020 is an indispensable step towards energy system transformation.
+It offers great potential for the German industry to maintain its strong "Made in Germany" position globally and to expand it by playing a major role in the development of these future technologies.
 According to the German government's target, German greenhouse gas emissions are to be reduced by 80 to 95 percent by 2050.
 Green hydrogen for clean energy supply is becoming the central key component of the National Hydrogen Strategy: it is produced in a climate-neutral way on the base of renewable energies, e.g. through electrolysis.

 The rapid development of modern energy systems also places new demands on the pump technology used.
 In the production, storage and use of hydrogen, EDUR-centrifugal pumps offer some decisive product advantages that ensure reliable and efficient operation of the plants.
 In particular, the possibility of gas enrichment of liquids as well as the safe delivery of gas saturated liquids with the help of multiphase pumps holds great potential in the planning and development of modern energy systems.
 Other applications in the field of power to gas, such as methanisation, also use the advantages of multiphase pumps to dissolve hydrogen, for example.

+For the production of hydrogen, electrolysis has been established as a proven process.
 To obtain hydrogen by electrolysis EDUR-pumps can be used in both alkaline and PEM electrolysis.
-After gas separation, they convey the still saturated medium safely back to the stack by heat exchangers, where it is loaded with free gas again.
+The processes of electrolysis differ mainly in the medium conveyed to the stack (alkaline medium or high-purity water) and in the system pressure in which the electrolysis takes place.
+Both systems have their legitimacy and their own advantages and disadvantages: A high system pressure of about 30 to 40 bar reduces the effort required to further increase the pressure of the gas.
+A lower system pressure, on the other hand, is easier regarding the requirements of the components and is therefore usually less expensive.
+In both systems, however, the handling task of the pumps is similar: After gas separation, they convey the still saturated medium safely back to the stack by heat exchangers, where it is loaded with free gas again.
 Possible shares of residual gas or outgassing resulting from the pressure reduction in front of the pump are safely controlled and conveyed.

 Figure 1: Integration of EDUR-pumps in hydrogen production by electrolysis